How You Can Avoid Burning Bridges When You Resign From Your Job

 5 Tips to Help You Resign Professionally—and Not Regretfully

 Many people stay at a job too long, and by the time they quit, they are really quite ready to move on.
 This can result in the employee burning bridges with managers and Human Resources staff at the old job.
+When you've stayed at a job too long, making an unprofessional remark is tempting and it may come back to haunt you.

 Why?
 You don't control the future.
 You may say, “I have a great new job lined up, so I don't need them as a reference.”
-Well, the interesting thing about job hunting is that most people don't call your current boss for a reference—because most people keep their job hunting confidential.
+Well, the interesting fact about job hunting is that most people don't call your current boss for a reference—because most people keep their job hunting confidential.

-Another thing you can't control?
+Another factor you can't control?
 Who you'll run into at work.
 You may hate your boss so much that you would never, ever, not in a million years want to work at any company where your boss worked.
 But, what about your coworkers?
 What about that guy in marketing with whom you've never even talked?

 You do something stupid on your last day and he'll know about it, and five years later when you're interviewing for a job, he'll work at that company.
 The hiring manager will say, “Hey, Joe, you used to work at Acme Corp.
 Do you know Jane Doe?”